StructuralNeurobiologyLab/SyConn/docs/Examples.rst

 Applying SyConn -- step by step
 -------------------------------
-At first, membrane and intracellular space is predicted as barrier (white) and cell components, such as mitochondria (blue), vesicle clouds (green) and synaptic junctions (red) are detected as objects using a CNN with a 3D perceptive field of view and an object extraction afterwards, see figure below.
+At first, membrane and intracellular space is predicted as barrier (black) and cell components, such as mitochondria (blue), vesicle clouds (green) and synaptic junctions (red) are detected as objects using a CNN with a 3D perceptive field of view and an object extraction afterwards, see figure below.